underscoreio/essential-slick/src/pages/5-data_modelling.md

 We now have to write an import that works with a variety of drivers.
-Fortunately, Slick provides a common supertype for the drivers for the most popular databases -- a trait called `JdbcProfile`:
+Fortunately, Slick provides a common supertype for the drivers for the most popular databases---a trait called `JdbcProfile`:

 ~~~ scala
 import slick.driver.JdbcProfile